tgtechy/CountdownGIFGenerator/README.md

 ## Animated Countdown GIF Generator

 This is a Windows 10 or 11, 64 bit compatible executable program.
 The program renders highly customizable transparent animated GIFs showing a countdown from a specified number of seconds.
 The graphics it produces are similar to a clock face with an optional arc that decreases its length over the countdown period.
-The following animated GIFs show some example outputs for a 5 second countdown (your browser probably shows them looping):
+The following animated GIFs show some example outputs for a 5 second countdown

 <p align="left">
   <img src="images/1.gif?v2" width="200">